stockmouton/stockmouton.github.io/articles/hyperinflation.md

 - Cost of production: all the cost one must pay to make thing real: labour wages, raw materials cost, etc.)
 - Cost of distribution: all the cost one must pay to bring the product to the people and make the people aware of it: delivery cost, marketing, communication, etc.)
 - Other costs like insurance etc.
-- Finally, supply and demand: how much people want that thing compared to how many one can produce of that thing.
-A good example are all apple products.
+- Finally, supply and demand: how much people want that thing compared to how many one can be produced.

 Price changes because one of those factors is impacted.
 A sudden high demand would lead to what we call a demand-pool effect, increasing prices.
 A drop of supply would lead to the same outcome (called a cost-push).
 Tax cuts or hikes can raises or lowers cost of production and distribution.
 Insurance risk can increase, etc.